-Puff Pastry Bites with Goat Cheese and Jam are an easy appetizer made with just three ingredients!
+Puff Pastry Appetizers with Goat Cheese and Jam are an easy snack made with just three ingredients!
 Your guests will adore these bite-size treats.

 When I’m in need of a quick appetizer, two options come to mind: dips and puff pastry.